Planetary Science, Certificate

 Enrollment Requirements

 Certificate courses may have prerequisites, and the most common are listed below.
-Additional enrollment requirements may include completion of these courses or their equivalents with a "C" or better:
+Additional enrollment requirements may include completion of these courses or their equivalents with a "C" or higher:

-• a math course at the level of MAT 266 Calculus 2 or higher
+• a math course at the level of MAT 266: Calculus for Engineers II or higher

-• a chemistry course at the level of CHM 113 or higher
+• a chemistry course at the level of CHM 113: General Chemistry I or higher

-• a physics course at the level of PHY 121/122 or higher
+• a physics course at the level of PHY 121: University Physics I: Mechanics and PHY 122: Laboratory or higher

 Career Outlook

-The employment prospects of graduates who complete the planetary science certificate are enhanced by the potential for employment at the intersection of these fields.
-Opportunities include:
+The employment prospects for graduates who complete the planetary science certificate are enhanced by the potential for opportunities at the intersection of these fields.
+Opportunities include these positions:

-• community college and university educators teaching earth science or astronomy classes
+• community college or university educator teaching earth science or astronomy classes

-• faculty and researchers at universities working on federally funded planetary science research, instruments or missions
+• faculty member or researcher at a university, working on federally funded planetary science research, instruments or missions

-• K-12 educators for programs with Earth science or astronomy curriculum
+• K--12 educator for a program with an earth science or astronomy curriculum

-• researchers in aerospace companies contracted to build subsystems, instruments or missions for federally funded planetary science research
+• researcher at an aerospace company contracted to build subsystems, instruments or missions for federally funded planetary science research

 In Arizona, such opportunities are offered at institutions that include the public universities, Mesa Community College, the United States Geological Survey, Lowell Observatory and the Planetary Science Institute.
-Arizona companies that employ people in these fields include World View, Paragon, FreeFall, General Dynamics, Qwaltec and KinetX.
-National companies include Lockheed Martin, Honeywell, Ball, SpaceX, Blue Origin, Virgin Galactic, Intuitive Machines, Firefly, Northrop Gumman, Axiom, Planet Labs, Blue Canyon Technologies, Astrobotic and ispace.
+Arizona companies that employ people in these fields include World View, Paragon, FreeFall Aerospace, General Dynamics, Qwaltec and KinetX.
+National companies include Lockheed Martin, Honeywell, Ball, SpaceX, Blue Origin, Virgin Galactic, Intuitive Machines, Firefly Aerospace, Northrop Grumman, Axiom, Planet Labs, Blue Canyon Technologies, Astrobotic and ispace.

 Graduates may also find employment in federal labs or as congressional staff.